All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Empty Stomach vs. With Food

-Thymosin Alpha-1 is a subcutaneous injection rather than an oral medication, so food in the stomach does not directly interfere with absorption the way it would with a pill.
-However, many practitioners still recommend an empty stomach for peptide injections based on the theory that fasting-state hormone levels may create a more favorable environment for immune peptide activity.
+Thymosin Alpha-1 is a subcutaneous injection rather than an oral medication, so food in the stomach doesn't directly interfere with absorption the way it would with a pill.
+But many practitioners still recommend an empty stomach for peptide injections based on the theory that fasting-state hormone levels may create a more favorable environment for immune peptide activity.

 If injecting on an empty stomach causes lightheadedness, having a small, light meal beforehand is acceptable.
 The difference in effectiveness is likely minimal. thymosin alpha-1 for beginners guide